Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 ## 10. Relocating Your Pod

-If you change local network locations (for example, you take the laptop hosting your pod to an internet cafe), you'll need to restart Pagekite to update your DNS settings.
-Simply open a terminal and type, as root or sudo:
+If you change local network locations (for example, you take the laptop hosting your pod to an internet cafe), Pagekite will update your DNS settings automatically.

-`service pagekite restart`

 OK?
 Good luck.
 Hope to see you on Diaspora.
 (Oh, one last thing: operating a web server may violate your internet service provider's service terms and conditions.
 If you're concerned about that, review your service agreement.)